Composed and arranged by Raymond Scott in 1953. Transcribed by Menno Daams.

 The recording of “Naked City” featured here is a brilliant recreation of the Scott original, in sparkling sound, made by Jan Stulen, conducting the Metropole Orchestra.
 The Metropole Orchestra is a multiple Grammy winning jazz and pop orchestra based in the Netherlands, and is the largest full-time ensemble of its kind in the world.
 A hybrid orchestra, it is a combination of jazz big band and symphony orchestra.
 Comprising 52 musicians, it is versatile across many musical forms, and is equipped with a “double rhythm section“ – one for pop and rock, and one for jazz based music.
 It was founded in 1945.
 Jan Stulen is a conductor who has had a long career working with theatrical music and a broad range of other music, including jazz.
 The Metropole Orchestra is known for its adaptations to World Music and classic jazz works.
 Throughout the years the orchestra had some unique partnerships.
 Some examples are Ella Fitzgerald, Dizzy Gillespie, Al Jarreau, New York Voices, Bono, Elvis Costello, Within Temptation, Snarky Puppy, Marcus Miller, Todd Rundgren and Basement Jaxx.

 Particularly striking in the Metropole Orchestra’s performance of this moody, noir Raymond Scott composition is the playing of violinist Davide Rossi.
 The brief tenor saxophone solo is by Leo Janssen.

 The Metropole Orchestra recording of “Naked City” was digitally remastered by Mike Zirpolo.

-Here is a link to the 1956 Raymond Scott recording of “Naked City.”
+Here is Raymond Scott’s 1956 recording of “Naked City.”